 Cumin might lower blood sugar levels in some people with diabetes.
 However, other human studies have shown mixed results and therefore more research is necessary to confirm the benefits of cumin seeds for those with diabetes.

 It is used in a popular Indian snack called murukku (deep fried coils of rice flour and spices).
 This snack should be enjoyed in moderation, though, as it is high in fat and may lead to weight gain.

-Research shows that ginger contains hundreds of compounds and metabolites (a substance necessary for metabolism), some of which may contribute to health and healing.
+Research shows that ginger contains hundreds of compounds and metabolites, some of which may contribute to health and healing.

 It has long been associated with reducing nausea, pain and inflammation, and is known to enhance digestion of food.